shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 With this we are done with our code.
 To run it, in your terminal navigate to your project directory and type the following in ``` node scrape "your search string" ```.

+And keep in mind that you can always check the github repo for reference.